Contents

 Uekahuna

-This is the current endpoint of Crater Rim Drive at its northernmost point, also the highest point on the rim.
-It's slightly north of the Kilauea Overlook and offers a different perspective of the Halema'uma'u crater.
-This spot holds sacred religious significance for the local indigenous people.
+This is the current northern terminus of Crater Rim Drive and the highest point on the rim.
+Slightly north of the Kilauea overlook, it offers a different perspective of Halema'uma'u crater, a point of sacred religious significance to the local Aboriginal people.

 Kilauea Iki Trail